- The Hornets are favored to win the Southeast Division by multiple online sportsbooks

 Despite their many failings, the Hornets are still favored to win the NBA’s Southeast Division.
-Bovada has Charlotte at even odds, while BetOnline is offering them at +125.
+They are as short as even money at some sportsbooks.
 It’s worth noting that the Hornets and the Heat had identical +175 odds as recently as December 28th.

 2019 NBA Southeast Division Odds

 |Team||Odds at Sportsbook 1 (02/12/19)||Odds at Sportsbook 2 (02/12/19)|

 It may be tempting to snap Charlotte up now given the fact that they have a 1.5 game lead over Miami, but we believe there are three reasons to bet big on the Heat.

 Miami’s MASH unit got a little emptier in early January with the long-awaited return of Dion Waiters, who had been recovering from ankle surgery.
 Downhill Dion gives the Heat a player capable of generating his own shots, as evidenced by his 24-point outburst against the Warriors on February 10th.

 Dion Waiters had it clicking last night vs the Warriors, finishing the game with a season-high 24 points (6 3PT FG) & 4 assists.